Janhouse/traefik-proxy-admin/README.md

 # Traefik Dynamic Proxy Admin Panel

-A comprehensive admin panel for managing Traefik dynamic configurations with authentication support including shared links and SSO integration.
+Admin panel for managing Traefik dynamic configurations with authentication support, including shared links and SSO integration.

+Can be used standalone but built in mind with Headscale and other VPN to expose internally hosted servcices to the outside world.
+Enabling functionality in some ways **similar to Tailscale Funnel but for Headscale**.
+Inspired by the approach of Pangolin.

 ## Features